About Beltrami County

 - Certified copies of court documents can be obtained from the Court Administrator's office for a fee of $14 for the first page and $8 for each additional page.

-- The Beltrami County Court Administrator maintains physical case files and can assist with record requests that require manual retrieval.
+- Beltrami County Court Administrator maintains physical case files and can assist with record requests that require manual retrieval.

 - Small claims cases (disputes under $15,000) are also heard in District Court under expedited procedures.

 Under Minnesota Court Rules and Minnesota Statutes Section 13.03, court records are presumptively public unless specifically classified as private or confidential by statute.
-Public access terminals are available at the Beltrami County Courthouse for in-person searches at no charge, while remote online access requires account registration and incurs per-document fees (typically $8 per document viewed).
-The District Court handles felony criminal cases, serious misdemeanors, family law matters including divorce and custody, probate and estate matters, civil cases exceeding jurisdictional limits, and juvenile delinquency and protection matters.
+Public access terminals are available at Beltrami County Courthouse for in-person searches at no charge, while remote online access requires account registration and incurs per-document fees (typically $8 per document viewed).
+Beltrami County Court handles felony criminal cases, serious misdemeanors, family law matters including divorce and custody, probate and estate matters, civil cases exceeding jurisdictional limits, and juvenile delinquency and protection matters.

 Traffic citations and petty misdemeanors are typically processed through the Violations Bureau unless contested.
 County-level conciliation court handles the smallest civil disputes.
-The Minnesota Judicial Branch website provides comprehensive case search capabilities, court calendars, and electronic filing options for attorneys and registered users.
+The Minnesota Judicial Branch website provides full case search capabilities, court calendars, and electronic filing options for attorneys and registered users.

 Property & Public Records